onetapbeyond/gen_metrics/bench/README.md

 mix bench/bench_cluster_flow
 ```

-The result of the previous benchmark might suggest that you would never want to activate monitoring for synchronous calls.
+The result of the previous benchmark might suggest that you would never want to activate GenMetrics monitoring at all.
 But is that really true?
 This benchmark attempts to help answer that question by running the following tests:

 1. traced-server [ call ]
 2. traced-server [ cast ]